gregjhogan/tesla-pre-ap-epas-patch/README.md

   **do not flash something that you are not willing to pay to replace**
 * [comma.ai panda](https://comma.ai/shop/products/panda-obd-ii-dongle)
   is used to communicate with EPAS over CAN
-* requires connection the chassis CAN bus such that you are connected in parallel with the EPAS (flashing does not happen through the gateway)
+* requires connection the chassis CAN bus such that you are connected in parallel with the EPAopenpilotS (flashing does not happen through the gateway)
-* requires an EPAS firmware update file from Tesla because a secondary bootloader is needed to flash the EPAS which is only available in the firmware update file
 * before flashing a backup of the firmware is take from the EPAS to ensure that the firmware on your EPAS is the expected firmware and compatible